 5 Reasons Why I blog in Filipino

-Because of WordPress/ and its setting in Filipino
+1) Because of WordPress/ and its setting in Filipino

 (Cropped) My photo with Mr. Matt Mullenweg, CEO of automatic and creator of WordPress.com, at WordCamp, College of St. Benilde

-In that setting ay mas madali mag- bloghopping, link building, and maki-tsika with other Filipino bloggers (wherever they are).
+In that setting ay mas madali mag-bloghopping, link building, and makitsika with other Filipino bloggers (wherever they are).
 In my first few years in blogging, mostly mga personal bloggers ang ka-blog ko and the feel was, I’m only exchanging ideas and realizations in life.
 Siguro that’s also my first taste of social networking and content marketing.
 Very valuable for me kasi dati I’m contented to write in diary only. #makahiya

-Advertisers and PR Firms also work with content creators in Filipino
+2) Advertisers and PR Firms also work with content creators in Filipino

-I admit that I also tried to blog in English for the sake of monetization.
-It came to a point that I had to decide whether to blog for money or blog for passion.
-I always ended up choosing the latter no matter what.
-Then one day an Ambient Digital staff talked with me (in person and may pa-presentation) to be part of their partner publishers, and eventually Google Adsense also caters sites using Filipino like mine.
-They approve my application after a month.
-So I’m more than satisfied in my decision to blog in Filipino.
+I admit that I also tried to blog in English for monetization.
+It came to a point where I had to decide whether to blog for money or blog for passion.
+I always ended up choosing the latter, no matter what.
+Then, one day, an Ambient Digital staff talked with me (in person, complete with a professional presentation) about being part of their partner publishers.
+So, mayroon din naman advertisers who recognize creators and readers even before.

 Patalastas